egemenkar/JavaScript-Projects/README.md

 # JavaScript Projects

-Some little projects to practice JavaScript skills.
+Some little projects to practice JavaScript and CSS skills.